arabi44-cyber/arabi44-cyber/README.md

 - 🌱 I’m currently Bachelor of computer Science and Information Technology
 - 💞️ I’m looking for internship on Cyber Security Related Field.
 - 📫 How to reach me arabiofficial11@gmail.com
-- 😄 Pronouns: Rabi, Beast etc
+- 😄 Pronouns: Rabi, Beast ...
 - ⚡ Fun fact: ...

 <!---